 The focus of creating an engaged, dynamic check-out experience (rather than a dead-end order page) starts with providing the necessary product verification opportunities for buyers at that critical moment of doubt.
 This article outlines a sales strategy for reducing shopping cart abandonment on the spot.

-Signs of an effective product verification strategy
+Signs of an effective buyer assurance strategy

-Accelerate time to value by providing a seamless, uninterrupted purchase experience.
+- Accelerate time to value by providing a seamless, uninterrupted purchase experience.

-Empower ecommerce managers to capture and evaluate qualitative data of customer engagement across the purchase journey.
+- Empower e-commerce managers to capture and evaluate qualitative data of customer engagement across the purchase journey.

-Implement a product verification strategy
+Implement a buyer assurance strategy

 The key element of a successful product verification strategy is buyer assurance.
 This section outlines the steps to effect buyer assurance and ultimately more sales.